 - service for employees who declined participation in the Sedgwick Retirement Plan prior to November 1, 1998, except for the one-year waiting period.
-(Special rules apply to certain former Sedgwick employees.)
-See "Special Sedgwick Rules" under "Merged Plans" in the Marsh & McLennan Companies Retirement Plan section for details. - service after the first 12 months of a leave of absence (leaves other than for disability or military).
-See "Military Leave" under "How the Marsh & McLennan Companies Retirement Plan Works" in the Marsh & McLennan Companies Retirement Plan section for details.
+(Special rules apply to certain former Sedgwick employees.) - service after the first 12 months of a leave of absence (leaves other than for disability or military).
+See "How the Marsh & McLennan Companies Retirement Plan Works" in the Marsh & McLennan Companies Retirement Plan section for details.